volojs/volo/README.md

 # volo

-A command line JavaScript tool for JavaScript-based projects.
-It likes GitHub.
+A JavaScript dependency manager and project creation tool that favors GitHub for the package repository.
+Written in JavaScript for JavaScript.

 The basic tool is a generic command completion tool -- you can create new commands for volo, and you can use commands others have created.